rhiot/gitbook/gateway/camel_kura_router.md

 ## Maven dependency

-Maven users should add the following dependency to their POM file:
+In order to start using `RhiotKuraRouter`, Maven users should add the following dependency to their POM file:

     <dependency>
       <groupId>io.rhiot</groupId>